Exploring Singularities in point clouds with the graph Laplacian: An explicit approach: Basic mathematical objects and theory

 We will consider sets of the form $\Omega = \cup_i^m \Omega_i$, where each $\Omega_i$ is a smooth and compact $d$-dimensional Riemannian submanifold of $\mathbb{R}^N$.
 We will assume that if any pair $\Omega_i,\Omega_j$, and $i\neq j$, have a non-empty intersection, then this intersection will have dimension lower than $d$.

-Our analysis will assume that we only have access to samples from $\Omega$, and so associated to $\Omega$ there is a probability measure with density $p: \Omega \to \R$.
-For clarity of presentation of our results, we assume that the restriction of $p$ to $\Omega_i$ is a uniform distribution.
-Relaxing this would not significantly alter the main arguments, but the analysis, however, would become more cumbersome.
+Our analysis will assume that we only have access to samples from $\Omega$, and so associated to $\Omega$ there is a probability measure with uniform density $p: \Omega \to \R$.
+Relaxing this would not significantly alter the main arguments, but the analysis would become more cumbersome.